Urgent Elective Surgery for Plastic Surgery Patients – What are Surgery Procedure Categories?

 - Scar revision (for reasons other than cosmetic) – Category 3

-Urgent category 2 plastic surgery may also include procedures like removal of a breast implant for non-cosmetic reasons like a rupture
+Urgent category 2 plastic surgery may also include procedures like the removal of a breast implant for non-cosmetic reasons like a rupture

 Our Coco Ruby Surgeons Operate in these Victorian Hospitals